schism-dev/schism/src/Utility/Pre-Processing/STOFS-3D-Atl-Setup/README.md

 These scripts automate common preprocessing tasks such as mesh preparation, forcing setup, and workflow configuration.

 This package replaces the legacy STOFS-3D-Atl-shadow-VIMS package.
-Previous versions of the original implementation can be retrieved from commit 71dd94b9fd764f2004c6b12279ec3bd8f53df3ae and earlier Git history.
+Previous versions of the original implementation can be retrieved from commit 71dd94b9 and earlier Git history.

 ---

 ## Dependencies

 The scripts are tested on Python 3.10.

-The following Python packages are required:

-- `fiona`
-- `gsw`
-- `pyshp` *(temporary; will be removed in a future update)*

 ---